Multi-Grain Dumplings (Varenyky, Perogie) – Gluten Free Recipe

 - Once they come up to the top and resume boiling, cook for 3 minutes.

 - Remove with a slotted spoon onto a colander, rinse under running cold water, and set aside to drain off.
+They will feel a little bit slippery, due to the lack of gluten.

 For other serving suggestions you can also fry them lightly on both sides in oil or butter, and serve with sautéed onions, plus a dollop of sour cream (my favorite), as in the picture on the right.